openedx/open-edx-proposals/oeps/oep-0005/decisions/0004-To-Make-Or-Not-To-Make.rst

 Decision
 --------

-The case for switching to just docker-compose commands is stronger.
+The case for moving away from make targets and using docker-compose is stronger.

 For initial protype, we will attempt to interface with DD through docker-compose commands directly.
-To make it easier for developers to transition from make targets to docker-compose, how_to docs explaining to how work with DD will be created.
+How_to docs should be created to help developers use dockerk-compose commands.

-If we find difficulty to this approach, it will be easy to add a make interface.
+This decision will be reevaluated after prototyping with enterprise-catalog.